-Costs of Phase 1 of the RITC project, estimated at \$112.6 million, are to be funded from 2012 Bonds and Customer Facility Charges (CFCs) through the construction period (\$81.6 million), Passenger Facility Charges (PFCs) (\$16.2 million), federal grants (\$1.5 million) and Authority investment from the Facility Development Fund (\$10.1 million) and a loan from the Authority to the rental car companies for contingency, if used (\$3.2 million).
-The replacement parking structure is expected to be completed in August 2013 and the balance of the RITC project is expected to be completed in September 2014.
+Costs of Phase 1 of the RITC project, estimated at \$112.6 million, are to be funded from 2012 Bonds and CFCs through the construction period (\$81.6 million), PFCs (\$16.2 million), federal grants (\$1.5 million) and Authority investment from the Facility Development Fund (\$10.1 million) and a loan from the Authority to the rental car companies for contingency, if used (\$3.2 million).
+The RPS was completed and a Temporary Certificate of Occupancy was received on July 31, 2013; the balance of the RITC project is expected to be completed in July 2014.

-(Continued)
+6 (Continued)

-Notes to Schedule of Customer Facility Charge Revenues and Expenditures Year ended June 30, 2012
+Notes to Schedule of Customer Facility Charge Revenues and Expenditures Year ended June 30, 2013

-Total costs incurred to June 30, 2012 on the RITC project and funding sources are as follows:
+Total cumulative costs expended to June 30, 2013 on the RITC project and funding sources are as follows: